mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/licensing/enterprise/index.md

 * **Elastic:** A distributed, multitenant-capable, full-text search engine with an HTTP web interface and schema-free JSON documents.
 Elasticsearch clusters are highly available, fault tolerant, and durable.
 * **Zookeeper:** A centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.

-D2iQ keeps a comprehensive list of it's other optional [catalog applications][catapps].
-For instructions on how to deploy these catalog applications, see [Workspace Catalog Applications][workspacecatapps]
+ For instructions on how to deploy catalog applications, see [Workspace Catalog Applications][workspacecatapps]

 ## Cluster manager